 Theoretical.
-All computations were carried out with Gaussian 16, Revision A.0344 (Fig. 1, Supplementary Tables 4 and 5).
-For geometry optimizations and frequency computations, density functional theory (DFT) using the B3LYP functional45-47 was employed utilizing the Dunning correlation consistent split valence basis set cc-pVTZ48.
-Based on these geometries, the corresponding frozen-core coupled cluster49-52 CCSD(T)/cc-pVDZ, CCSD(T)/cc-pVTZ and CCSD(T)/cc-pVQZ single point energies were computed and extrapolated to complete basis set limit53 CCSD(T)/CBS with B3LYP/cc-pVTZ zero-point vibrational energy (ZPVE) corrections.
-The adiabatic ionization energies (IEs) were computed by taking the ZPVE corrected energy difference between the neutral and ionic species that correspond to similar conformations.
+All quantum mechanical calculations were conducted with Gaussian 16, Revision A.0344 (Fig. 2, Supplementary Table 4, Supplementary Data 1 and 2).
+Density functional theory (DFT) using the B3LYP functional45-47 with the Dunning correlation consistent split valence basis set cc-pVTZ48 was employed to optimize geometry and calculate frequencies.
+The frozen-core coupled cluster49-52 CCSD(T)/cc-pVDZ, CCSD(T)/cc-pVTZ and CCSD(T)/cc-pVQZ single point energies at optimized geometries were calculated and extrapolated to complete basis set limit CCSD(T)/CBS53 with zero-point vibrational energy (ZPVE) corrections at the B3LYP/cc-pVTZ level of theory.
+The adiabatic ionization energies (IEs) were determined based on the difference of the ZPVE corrected energies of neutral molecule and corresponding ionic species with similar conformation.
 The electric field of the extractor plate of our experimental setup lowers the ionization energy by up to 0.03 - 0.05 eV (Stark effect)54,55.
 The ultraviolet–visible (UV-Vis) spectra for P3N3 isomers 5 and 16 were computed exploiting time-dependent (TD) B3LYP method using a cc-pVTZ basis set.

 Data availability

-We declare that all other data supporting the findings of this study are available within the article and Supplementary Information files, and also are available from the corresponding authors upon reasonable request.
+All data generated in this study are provided in the article, Supplementary Information, and Supplementary Data files.

 Code availability